 PITTSBURGH, Oct.
-21, 2016 – FedEx Ground, a leader in fast, reliable and cost-effective package ground shipping, has named three businesses that provide outstanding transportation services as FedEx Ground Entrepreneurs of the Year: New GM Express, Inc. of Secaucus, New Jersey (owner George R. Mekheil), Famco, Inc. of Peoria, Illinois (owner Michael Denniston), and Brad Benton Trucking, Inc. of Greensboro, North Carolina (owner Brad Benton).
+25, 2019 – FedEx Ground, a leader in cost-effective package ground shipping, has recognized three businesses that provide outstanding contract transportation services as FedEx Ground Entrepreneurs of the Year: New GM Express, Inc. of Secaucus, New Jersey (owner George R. Mekheil), Famco, Inc. of Peoria, Illinois (owner Michael Denniston), and Brad Benton Trucking, Inc. of Greensboro, North Carolina (owner Brad Benton).

-The distinction recognizes these businesses for their growth and development, customer service, safety record, community involvement, and business ethics.
-FedEx Ground contracts with 6,600 service providers throughout the United States and Canada, and A. Jacobs, Inc., Lerma Transport, Inc., and Pulling Freight, Inc. were selected from the 17 regional winners representing the best of those companies for the fiscal year ending May 31, 2016.
+The distinction recognizes these businesses for demonstrating significant growth, customer service, safety excellence, community involvement and business ethics.
+FedEx Ground contracts with 5,300 service providers throughout the United States and Canada, and New GM Express, Inc., Famco, Inc., and Brad Benton Trucking, Inc. were selected from among the top 20 regional winners representing the best of those companies for the fiscal year ending May 31, 2019.

-“Since 2007, FedEx Ground has recognized the exceptional businesses that deliver reliable, safe, cost-effective, and professional service,” said Henry J. Maier, president and CEO of FedEx Ground.
+“Since 2007, FedEx Ground has recognized exceptional businesses that deliver safe, dependable and professional service,” said Henry J. Maier, president and CEO of FedEx Ground.
 “The entrepreneurs who own these companies value safety as a precondition, have built teams of dedicated employees while growing thriving businesses, and make substantial contributions to their local communities.”